MultiCloud-Devops/fullstack-authors-books-application/README.md

 ```
 ###Switch to frontend
 ```
+cd fullstack-authors-books-application
 cd frontend
 ```
-### In front end path .env file is there if not existis please create .env file
+### In frontend path .env file is there if not existis please create .env file
 ```
-VITE_API_URL=http://3.85.56.86:3200/api   // put your backend public ip or dns name
+VITE_API_URL=http://3.85.56.86/api   // put your backend public ip or dns name
 ```
-#### Run the following commnads
+#### Run the following commnads in frontend
 ```
 npm install
 npm run build